Ariemeth/mechsim-rust/README.md

 # mechsim-rust

-Toy project to learn rust
+Toy project to explore the Rust language.